 TIP: The device can only count reps of a single move for each set.
 When you want to change moves, you should finish the set and start a new one.

-5 Press LAP to finish the set.
+8 Press LAP to finish the set and move to the next exercise, if available.

 The watch displays the total reps for the set.
 After several seconds, the rest timer appears.